10 Light Solo Backpacking Tips For Beginners | Backpacking Gear

 Backpacking isn’t just about the journey, it’s also about the destination.
-When setting out on your solo backpacking trip, it’s essential to ensure you have the right gear to help you get there safely and comfortably.
+When setting out on your solo backpacking trip, ensuring you have the right gear to help you get there safely and comfortably is essential.

 Light Backpacking Solo Trip Tips

-Here are ten light solo backpacking tips that every beginner should remember when purchasing new backpacking gear, preparing for their trip, and prepping their backpack with food and clothing items.
+Here are 10 light solo backpacking tips that every beginner should remember when purchasing new backpacking gear, preparing for their trip, and prepping their backpack with food and clothing items.

 Many backpackers swear by using a trash compactor bag as a simple and cheap backpack liner.
-They work incredibly well at keeping your stuff dry and are also one of those nifty things with multiple uses.
+They work incredibly well at keeping your stuff dry and are nifty with multiple uses.

 Another benefit of using a trash compactor bag is that it weighs practically nothing.
 At just 1.5 ounces, these thin bags take up very little space in your pack and add virtually no weight.
 Trash compactor bags are also durable and cheap, so you can buy many of them without breaking your budget.